cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/03-integration.md

 (e.g. instantiating a Wasm VM in app.go an pass it to 08-wasm's [`NewKeeperWithVM` constructor function](https://github.com/cosmos/ibc-go/blob/c95c22f45cb217d27aca2665af9ac60b0d2f3a0c/modules/light-clients/08-wasm/keeper/keeper.go#L33-L38), since there would be bi need in this case to share the Wasm VM instance with another module, you can use the [`NewKeeperWithConfig`` constructor function](https://github.com/cosmos/ibc-go/blob/c95c22f45cb217d27aca2665af9ac60b0d2f3a0c/modules/light-clients/08-wasm/keeper/keeper.go#L52-L57) and provide the Wasm VM configuration parameters of your choice instead.
 A Wasm VM instance will be created in`NewKeeperWithConfig`.
 The parameters that can set are:

 - `DataDir` is the [directory for Wasm blobs and various caches](https://github.com/CosmWasm/wasmvm/blob/1638725b25d799f078d053391945399cb35664b1/lib.go#L25).
 In `wasmd` this is set to the [`wasm` folder under the home directory](https://github.com/CosmWasm/wasmd/blob/36416def20effe47fb77f29f5ba35a003970fdba/app/app.go#L578).
-- `SupportedFeatures` is a comma separated [list of capabilities supported by the chain](https://github.com/CosmWasm/wasmvm/blob/1638725b25d799f078d053391945399cb35664b1/lib.go#L26). [`wasmd` sets this to all the available capabilities](https://github.com/CosmWasm/wasmd/blob/36416def20effe47fb77f29f5ba35a003970fdba/app/app.go#L586), but 08-wasm only requires `iterator`.
+- `SupportedCapabilities` is a comma separated [list of capabilities supported by the chain](https://github.com/CosmWasm/wasmvm/blob/1638725b25d799f078d053391945399cb35664b1/lib.go#L26). [`wasmd` sets this to all the available capabilities](https://github.com/CosmWasm/wasmd/blob/36416def20effe47fb77f29f5ba35a003970fdba/app/app.go#L586), but 08-wasm only requires `iterator`.
 - `MemoryCacheSize` sets [the size in MiB of an in-memory cache for e.g. module caching](https://github.com/CosmWasm/wasmvm/blob/1638725b25d799f078d053391945399cb35664b1/lib.go#L29C16-L29C104).
 It is not consensus-critical and should be defined on a per-node basis, often in the range 100 to 1000 MB. [`wasmd` reads this value of](https://github.com/CosmWasm/wasmd/blob/36416def20effe47fb77f29f5ba35a003970fdba/app/app.go#L579).
 Default value is 256.
 - `ContractDebugMode` is a [flag to enable/disable printing debug logs from the contract to STDOUT](https://github.com/CosmWasm/wasmvm/blob/1638725b25d799f078d053391945399cb35664b1/lib.go#L28).
 This should be false in production environments.
 Default value is false.